 For example, if the Smokies charged a nominal fee of $5 per person, the park would add an extra 55 million dollars to their budget and fully cover the deferred maintenance in the park in the first year.
-(I am aware of the deed restriction that prevents the Smokies from charging an entrance fee and that it would take two state legislators plus Supreme Court battle to remove those restrictions but think of how the park would benefit from a nominal entrance fee.)
+(I am aware of the deed restriction that prevents the Smokies from charging an entrance fee and that it would take the Tennessee state legislators plus Supreme Court battle to remove those restrictions but think of how the park would benefit from a nominal entrance fee.)

 Charge Per Person Entrance Fees

 We should be charging National Park entrance fees by the person rather than by the vehicle.
 This will increase the cost for a family to visit but bring the national parks more in line with the cost of visiting museums, zoos, and other activities and provide a much-needed boost in revenue to cover ongoing expenses.

 Think about it.
 A couple going to the movies is spending $10 a person.
 Even small-town zoos are charging 20 bucks a person.
 Why should our national parks be any different in their current financial situation?

 I suggest we charge an adult fee and provide a slight discount for kids under 15 and seniors.

 Double the Cost of the America’s the Beautiful Pass